cityjson/metadata-extended/README.md

 # MetadataExtended

 CityJSON Extension to store ISO19115-compliant metadata, extends the few metadata properties of the core.
-Works with CityJSON v1.1+
+Works with CityJSON v1.1+ only.

-The CityJSON v1.1 core `"metadata"` has only those 6 properties allowed:
+The CityJSON v1.1 core `"metadata"` has only those 6 properties ([see specifications for more details](https://www.cityjson.org/specs/#metadata):

   - geographicalExtent
   - identifier